Should I take my children?

-We would suggest that if you are bringing a push chair you watch from the family zone.
-Please be aware this are could be soft under foot.
+We would suggest that if you are bringing a push chair you watch from the family area.
+Please be aware this area could be soft under foot.
 Gate 5 is not recommended for push chairs.

 I'm coming by bus or train....

 Alexandra Palace has its own Mainline train station which is next to the main entry point (Gate 2).
-At peak times trains can be very busy and are likely to be very busy on Friday from 5pm.
+At peak times trains can be very busy and are likely to be busiest on Friday from 5pm.
 If you are using the Mainline please leave sufficient time to arrive.

 Wood Green station is the closest underground station, a 15 minute walk to the park.
 Trains are likely to be busiest on Friday from 5pm so please leave plenty of time to arrive and get into position.

 Buses around the venue will be very busy after the event, where possible please use either the Underground or Mainline.

 We strongly advise that you leave the car at home and take public transport.
 There is no public parking available in or around Alexandra Palace on either day.
 There will also be numerous parking restrictions and road closures in place due to the event.

 Alexandra Palace is surrounded by residential housing.
 Please respect our neighbours by leaving quietly and taking your litter home with you.

 What time are the Fireworks on?